Hi – a few folks wanted to know a bit more about my dissertation path. Here is the short answer:

 Why I & O?

-I wanted to study I & O because I think that “work” is one of the most important things for humans.
+I wanted to study I & O because I think that “work” is one of the most important things for all humans.

 Also, I had two really great bosses who modeled – for me – the art and science of managing people.
 When you work under AMAZING leadership, which is empowering and exciting – well it is no small matter.
 There are other reasons I chose this field – but that is for another post!